-Fall 2015 Freeze date is September 21 (same date as Census)
+Spring 2016 Freeze date is September 5 (same as last day to add/drop classes)

 Once a semester, our office takes a "snapshot" of the number of units you are enrolled in.
 Federal and state grants are based, in part, on the number of units you are taking.
 Consequently, if aid is disbursed and you have dropped classes and the snapshot is taken on a date when they are enrolled in fewer than 12 units, your financial aid award may be reduced retroactively for programs requiring full time enrollment and you may be required to pay our office back a portion of the award.

 Semester freeze dates will be posted each term in the Financial Aid Office, our website, flyers on campus, and the online Disbursement Bulletin published each July for the coming award year.

 Full time enrollment is required for most aid disbursement.
 If you will NOT be enrolled and attending full time, you must immediately submit enrollment plans in writing to avoid overpayment of aid funds.
 Eligibility for some types of aid depends on a specific number of enrolled units.

 If you are eligible for a Pell Grant, or a Cal Grant B, grant disbursement must be prorated according to your enrolled units.
 Other aid might also have to be adjusted for less than full time enrollment.
 Be aware that you may be billed for an overpayment for some programs if your account is credited at full-time funding and you drop units, or are enrolled for less than full-time status on the freeze date.

 If you receive aid at less than full time, but add units before the freeze date, you may be eligible for additional aid.
 Notify the financial aid office in writing of any changes in attendance.